New Vapers: Is Vaping Better Than Smoking

 With the headlines set to continue into 2017, coupled with new WHO (World Health Organisation) guidelines that look at severely limiting or banning the sale of e-cigarettes in certain countries, public opinion looks set to be at an all-time low.”

-So let’s look towards reputable sources to help us look past the anti-vaping answer this question.
-Cancer Research UK have spoken out in the last 12 months, talking about the benefits of vaping over smoking.
+So let’s look towards reputable sources to help us look past the anti-vaping agenda and answer this question.
+Cancer Research UK has spoken out in the past, talking about the benefits of vaping over smoking.
 Let’s revisit some of the top articles to help us answer this question.

 Cancer Research UK Support E-cigarettes In Fight Against Cancer.